 Projects and Funding

-The SLESEF is proud to provide support and funding for projects and programs for the 2016-2017 school year that would otherwise not be available to Seven Locks students and teachers and students.
+The SLESEF is proud to provide support and funding for projects and programs that would otherwise not be available to Seven Locks students and teachers and students.
 Recent projects, funding, and activities include:

 Three Mini-Grants were offered to Ms. Schmidt (media specialist) and Ms. Barringer (1st-grade teacher).

 – Ms. Schmidt was offered a mini-grant which added eighty Capstone E-book titles to the SLES Media Center collection.
 The response to our new E-book collection has been tremendous, both students and teachers enjoy using the new materials in the classroom.

 – Also, the SLES media center now has a “Makerspace.”
 A Makerspace is an area which allows students to create, craft, explore, problem solve, collaborate and develop new skills.